Zowe-Java-SDK/ZosShell/README.md

 # ZosShell

-ZosShell provides a client like Linux shell to manipulate members and datasets on your z/OS backend.
+ZosShell provides a client like Linux shell to perform and manipulate commands via z/OSMF Rest API calls.

+Functionally provides the ability to do the following:

+    MVS console command
+    TSO command
+    List, view, create, delete, and edit members.
+    List, create, view and edit (sequential) datasets.
+    List, submit, start, stop, cancel, purge, monitor and browse log output for jobs and started tasks.

 The project arise for a need for something more simple, direct and less verbosity than Zowe CLI.

 The app works well on Windows and macOS.
-It has not been tested on a Linux environment and some features may be limited.

 Project demonstrates the usage of [Zowe Client Java SDK](https://github.com/zowe/zowe-client-java-sdk).

 ## Main Demo